 Theme building is a powerful feature that lets you design your entire WordPress site using the same user-friendly page builder interface you’ve seen above.

-Both Elementor and Beaver Builder now offer full theme building, but they go about including it in two different ways.
+Both Elementor and Beaver Builder offer full theme building, but go about it in different ways.

 Both plugins’ theme building tools are also fully compatible with the Astra theme.
 Yes – even if you’re using a theme builder to design your entire site, it’s still important to choose a quality theme (here’s why!).

-For example, the Astra theme provides a quick-loading foundation that lets you control the global styles for your theme builder, which saves you a ton of time.
+For example, the Astra theme provides a quick-loading foundation that lets you control the global styles for your theme builder, which saves you a lot of time.

 Elementor Theme Building Functionality

-With Elementor’s theme builder, you can create and manage the various parts of your theme from the My Templates area.
+With the Elementor theme builder, you can create and manage your theme from the My Templates area.

-Then, you can either choose from one of Elementor’s pre-built blocks to start your design, or you can build it from scratch.
+Then, you can either choose from one of the pre-built blocks to start your design, or you can build it from scratch.

 The theme building interface is identical to the regular Elementor interface.
 Only now you get a new set of Theme Elements to build your design.